 - 2.1.
-Under section 43(3) and (4) of the Act, any enterprise which has intentionally or negligently infringed section 25 of the Act faces a financial penalty of up to a maximum of 10% of its turnover during the breach of the prohibition up to a maximum of three (3) years. - 2.2.
-The Authority will nevertheless grant an enterprise the benefit of total immunity from such financial penalties for a given infringement if the following conditions are met: - 2.2.1 the enterprise is the first to provide the Authority with evidence of the cartel activity before an investigation has commenced, provided that the Authority does not already have sufficient information to establish the existence of the alleged cartel activity;
+Under section 76(2) and (3) of the Act, any enterprise which has intentionally or negligently infringed section 25 of the Act faces a financial penalty of up to a maximum of 10% of its turnover during the breach of the prohibition up to a maximum of three (3) years. - 2.2.
+The Authority will nevertheless grant an enterprise the benefit of total immunity from such financial penalties for a given infringement if the following conditions are met: - a. the enterprise is the first to provide the Authority with evidence of the cartel activity before an investigation has commenced, provided that the Authority does not already have sufficient information to establish the existence of the alleged cartel activity; - b. the enterprise: